kddnewton/kddnewton.github.io/_posts/2023-12-01-advent-of-prism-part-1.md

 ### `FloatNode`

 Floats are also relatively common in Ruby.
 These are numbers that contain a decimal point or use scientific notation.
-They can be signed (like integers) and have the same interesting proprieties as integers when it comes to negative numbers.
+They can be signed (like integers) and have the same interesting properties as integers when it comes to negative numbers.
 They also support underscores in the same way integers do.
 Unlike integers, they cannot have other bases.
 Here are a couple of examples:

 ```ruby
 1.0